gperrin01/profile_upload_test/README.md

 - Provide the code in an open github repo and give a test URL

-Learnt quite a lot of new cool features:
+# I used Node and learnt quite a lot with packages I had not used before

 - Node Multer middleware to handle file uploads and save to disk

 - use Html5 FormData to send a file through Ajax request + specify processData and contenType attribute  (must put enctype in the form and not in the contenttype as it would remove the boundary and get an error)

 - API for face recognition using unirest quick http request and the node file system